tgve/app/README.md

 ## Separate geography source

-Many people do not have ready to consume (`GeoJSON`) data or CSV of point data.
-To support a separately-provided geography data source, eAtlas expects a CSV and geography (in GeoJSON).
-Other formats as data source are currently unsupported.

-To pass the data and geography URLs to the React app, follow the same three steps above, except in (2):

-Replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL which does not have geography.
-Additionally, add two or or more environmental variables.
-That is, the `.github/workflows/gh-pages.yml` would look like:
+To pass the data and geography URLs to the React app, follow the three steps above.
+In step (2), replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL which does not have geography.
+Then supply geography information via environment variables set in `.github/workflows/gh-pages.yml` would look like:

 ```yml
 ...